 Paige Robinson grew up dancing in the Chicago area, studying primarily at Dance Center Evanston, Chicago Ballet Arts, and Giordano Dance Center.
 She was a scholarship dancer at Lou Conte Dance Studio under Claire Bataille in 2013.
 Following high school, Paige spent two years in Pittsburgh Ballet Theatre’s Graduate Program.
 She then performed and toured with Eugene Ballet Company under Toni Pimble’s direction.
 While living in Oregon she also danced with Polaris Dance Theatre in Portland, and participated in Northwest Dance Project’s LAUNCH: 10 project, working under Sarah Slipper and Lucas Crandall.
 Other training includes Boston Ballet, Houston Ballet, and The Martha Graham School.
 She has completed Pilates instructor training and now teaches Pilates in the Indianapolis area.
 She is also one of the instructors at the DK School and loves imparting the joy of dance in students of all ages.
-Our 2023-24 season is Paige’s 9th with Dance Kaleidoscope.
+This is Paige’s 9th season with Dance Kaleidoscope.

 Paige is generously sponsored by Sandy and Bob Reiberg.

 Cody Miley was born in Baton Rouge, LA, and moved to Texas when he was 13.
 After graduating high school he attended McLennan Community College in Waco, TX, where he began his dance training.
 He transferred to Sam Houston State University and received his BFA in acting and directing.
 He is a founding member of Nicolay Dance Works, led by Artistic Director Dana Nicolay, and has had the opportunity to perform in several concert dance pieces as well as dance festivals, including the Houston Fringe Festival, the Bailando Dance Festival and the 2015 Dance Gallery Festival in New York City.
 For the past four years, Cody has appeared in Alamo City Dance Company’s presentation of The Nutcracker every December.
 He also enjoys acting and has been in many theater productions.
-Our 2023-24 season is Cody’s 8th with DK.
+This is Cody’s 8th season with DK.

 Cody is generously sponsored by Virgil and Robert Paul Chan.

 Marie Kuhns received her BFA from the University of Oklahoma in modern dance performance under the direction and guidance of Austin Hartel, while performing with Contemporary Dance Oklahoma.
 She grew up in Silver City, NM, and trained at the Conservatory of Dance along with New Mexico School for the Arts in Santa Fe.
 She has had the opportunity of working with world-renowned choreographers such as Jessica Lang, Carla Maxwell, Kevin Iega Jeff, and Raimondo Rebeck.
 She enjoys teaching dance and spreading the love of performing arts to different communities.
 She is forever grateful for the constant loving support of her friends and family.
-Our 2023-24 season is Marie’s 8th with Dance Kaleidoscope.
+This season Marie’s 8th season with Dance Kaleidoscope.

 Marie is generously sponsored by Cathy and George Korinek.

 Manuel Valdes began gymnastics training at the age of five in Dallas, TX, and continued as a competitive gymnast for 12 years.
 He began dancing at Dallas Black Dance Theater and went on to receive his BFA of Modern Dance Performance from the University of Oklahoma under the direction of Austin Hartel and Roxanne Lyst.
 While performing with Contemporary Dance Oklahoma, he not only had the pleasure of performing works by his professors, but also Ilya Kozadayev, Sonia Dawkins, Raimondo Rebeck, Jose Limón, and Alvin Ailey.
 Manuel has attended intensives with Paul Taylor American Dance Theater, Hubbard Street Dance Chicago, BODYTRAFFIC and SALT.
 He is forever grateful for all the love and support from friends and family.
-Our 2023-24 season is Manuel’s 7th with Dance Kaleidoscope.
+This is Manuel’s 7th season with Dance Kaleidoscope.

 Manuel is generously sponsored by Dorit Paul.

 Sarah Taylor hails from Portland, OR, where she began ballet training under the Royal Academy of Dance syllabus and passed every major examination with distinction.
 She has performed with Ballet Concerto, Lake Erie Ballet, SoMar Dance Works and Northwest Dance Theatre.
 She graduated Summa Cum Laude from Mercyhurst University with a B.F.A. degree in dance where she was granted both dance and academic scholarships.
 She has been highlighted in the second violin in Balanchine’s Concerto Barocco, a principal role in Dennis Spaight’s Gloria, the Arabian soloist, Merliton, and Waltz of the Flowers soloist in The Nutcracker, and several principal roles in newly choreographed classical and contemporary works.
 During the summers, Sarah attended intensives at Oregon Ballet Theatre and American Ballet Theatre, and was a semi-finalist at the Genée International Ballet competition in Antwerp, Belgium.
 She is grateful for the love and unwavering support of her friends, family, and dance mentors and colleagues.
 Without them she wouldn’t be where she is today.
-Our 2023-24 season is Sarah’s 5th with Dance Kaleidoscope.
+This is Sarah’s 5th season with Dance Kaleidoscope.

 Sarah is generously sponsored by Miriam and David Resnick.